buildpacks-community/kpack-cli/RFCs/Image Filter.md

 ------------------------------

-**Print Image Configs That Are Ready And Have a Stack or Buildpack Latest Reason**
+**Print Image Configs That Are Ready And Have A Stack or Buildpack Latest Reason**

 ```
-$kp image list --status ready --reason stack, buildpack
+$kp image list --status ready --latest-reason stack, buildpack -A

 NAME             READY    LATEST IMAGE                                                                                              LATEST REASON